StackMCP

 What WebMCP Means for Online Stores

-Today, an AI agent shopping on your site has two options: use a headless browser to simulate clicks (slow, brittle, breaks on every redesign), or rely on your REST API if one exists (requires API keys, rate limiting headaches, often not designed for shopping workflows).
+Today, an AI agent shopping on your site has two options: simulate clicks with a headless browser (slow, brittle, breaks on every redesign), or use your REST API (requires API keys, rate limiting, not designed for shopping workflows).

 WebMCP introduces a third path.
-Your storefront declares the tools it supports -- search, add to cart, get product details, checkout -- and any AI agent visiting your site can discover and call those tools through a standardized interface.
-The agent authenticates through the user's existing browser session.
-No API keys, no scraping, no guesswork.
+Your storefront declares the tools it supports, and any AI agent visiting your site can discover and call them through a standardized interface.
+Authentication flows through the user's existing browser session.
+No API keys, no scraping.

-WebMCP defines two APIs.
-The declarative API is the easiest starting point because it works with your existing HTML forms.
-You add three attributes -- toolname, tooldescription, and optionally toolautosubmit -- to forms you already have.
+The easiest starting point.
+Add three attributes -- toolname, tooldescription, and optionally toolautosubmit -- to forms you already have.

 <form toolname="search_products" tooldescription="Search the product catalog by keyword, category, or price range">